Course Title: Record and implement client instructions

 Pre-requisites and Co-requisites

-This unit describes the skills and knowledge required to accurately record and implement instructions regarding financial investments from a range of clients including direct, shareholder, member, organisation, stockbroker, trustee, agent and intermediary, and provide appropriate after sales service.
+This unit describes the performance outcomes, skills and knowledge required to establish direct, shareholder, member, organisation, stockbroker, trustee, agent and intermediary client instructions regarding financial investments, and to accurately record and implement them and provide appropriate after sales service.